PerchunPak/auto-join-spam/README.md

 ### Configuration

-All configuration happens in `config.yml`, or with enviroment variables.
+All configuration happens in `config.yml`, or with environment variables.

 ### If something is not clear